 A service-learning curriculum enlarges the learning arena of students from the classroom to the community.
 Coordinated and thoughtful activities encourage students to reflect on issues in ways that permit them to use their academic skills to deliver effective service to the community.
-Thus, allowing service-learning to transform students from passive learners of information into active learners and community members, whose responsible actions and service efforts renew and change the landscape of their communities.
+This allows service-learning to transform students from passive learners of information into active learners and community members whose responsible actions and service renew and change the landscape of their communities.

 Service-learning not only changes the way students learn, but it changes society’s view of education and service.
 In this sense, service-learning is a philosophy of education and service to the community.

 In 2015, the faculty of the College of Arts and Sciences and the Sawyer Business School approved the following service-learning definition:

 "Service-learning is a pedagogy integrating academically relevant service activities that address human and community needs into a course.
 Students connect knowledge and theory to practice by combining service with reflection in a structured learning environment."

 Involves student engagement with the client population on an interpersonal level.
 The engagement is performed at the site of service.
 Examples of direct service include tutoring, reading to the elderly, coaching a youth activity in a low-income area.